viszec/Nestease/README.md

-## Full Stack Home Rentals Application
+## 🏠 NESTEASE - A Full Stack Home Rentals Application

 Welcome to the Full Stack Home Rentals Application!
 This project guides you through building a full-stack application similar to Airbnb using React, Redux, Node.js, MongoDB, JWT, and Material UI.
 This application covers user registration, login, and property listing functionalities, demonstrating advanced coding techniques for your portfolio.